KhorneDev/KhorneDev/README.md

 - 👋 Hi, I’m @KhorneDevi know as Ignacio.
-I'm from Chile and I'm a development learner learning about this art that I love.
+I'm from Chile and I'm a development apprentice learning about this art that I love.
 - 👀 I’m interested in expand my knowledge and improve what I know.
 - 🌱 I’m currently learning mobile languages, like Flutter and Dart, also about AWS technologies and the development enviroment it offers.
 - 💞️ I’m looking to collaborate on a company, start-ups or with talented and innovative teams.